zrajm/fix.sh/README.md

        7 = Failed to write metadata.

        8 = Failed to create lockfile.
-(Most likely this means that another copy of fix is currently running, but it could also be caused by lack of write permissions bits, or a stale lockfile if a previous instance of fix was terminated by 'kill -KILL' or somehow failed to remove its lockfile.)
+(Most likely this means that another copy of Fix is currently running, but it could also be caused by lack of write permissions bits, or a stale lockfile if a previous instance of Fix was terminated by 'kill -KILL' or somehow failed to remove its lockfile.)

       10 = Source buildscript or directory is missing.